-The Gerald & Beverly Bocciardi Undergraduate Conference
+The Gerald & Beverly Bocciardi Prize

-The annual Gerald & Beverly Bocciardi Undergraduate Conference showcases UC Berkeley Italian Studies undergraduate students’ original creative work related to Italian culture, literature, art, history or language.
+The annual Gerald & Beverly Bocciardi Undergraduate Prize*, generously funded by the Bocciardi family, is awarded to UC Berkeley Italian Studies undergraduate students’ original creative projects related to Italian culture, literature, art, history or language.

 FALL 2023 PARTICIPANT INFORMATION:

-This year’s conference topic is “Environmental Sustainability in Italy and Italian Culture”.
+The 2023 conference topic is “Environmental Sustainability in Italy and Italian Culture”.

 We welcome any original project focusing on this theme, either in English or in Italian.
 The use of multimedia formats (video, animated presentations, etc.) for your project is encouraged..